 Enjoy the convenience of having prescriptions delivered straight to your home.
-AllianceRx Walgreens Prime is your plan’s home delivery pharmacy and makes it easy to get the drugs you need to be your healthiest.
+Express Scripts® Pharmacy is your plan’s home delivery pharmacy and makes it easy to get the drugs you need to be your healthiest.

 When ordering a 90-day supply or refills of a prescription drug through home delivery:

-- Be sure your doctor indicates 90-day supply and the number of refills you need on your written prescription.
+- Be sure your provider indicates 90-day supply and the number of refills you need on your written prescription.

-- Note that 60 percent of the previous supply must be used before a refill is sent.
+- 60 percent of the previous supply must be used before a refill is sent.

 - Allow up to 14 days for delivery and have at least two weeks of medication on hand when ordering any refills.

 You can set up auto-refills so you can conveniently continue receiving your medications at home until you have either used all of your refills or your prescription expires.
-Note that you will need to set up auto-refills each time your doctor writes a new prescription for you, even if it is for a drug you have ordered before.
+You will need to set up auto-refills each time your provider writes a new prescription for you, even if it is for a drug you have ordered before.

 Which drugs does my plan cover?